andrewburnheimer/ptpop/README.md

 PTPop provides a dynamic, real-time view of IEEE 1588 Precision Time Protocol domains operating on a network.
-The name is yet another, more playful variant of other popular monitoring tools (e.g. top, ntop, htop, etc.)
+The name is yet another, more playful, variant of other popular monitoring tools (e.g. top, ntop, htop, etc.)

 Another tool that provides this sort of functionality in a graphical